-- 10.1 The continued safe operation of domestic hot and cold water systems requires a number of routine checks to be made by physical means using separate thermometric equipment.
-A number of the control parameters can, however, be monitored by Building and Energy Management Systems (BEMS) continuously, even though routine checks will still be required for "calibration purposes".
-Parameters that should be monitored are as follows: - incoming mains temperature (at the water meter), inlet, outlet, and surface water temperatures of cisterns and cold water feed tanks for hot water calorifiers; - calorifier flow and return temperatures; - hot water service flow and circulation temperatures at the furthermost outlets in individual wards; - cold water service at the furthermost point from the pipeline entry to the ward/department.
+- The continued safe operation of domestic hot and cold water systems requires a number of routine checks to be made by physical means using separate thermometric equipment.
+Consideration should be given to the incorporation of intelligent water systems whereby a number of the control parameters can be monitored by Building and Energy Management Systems (BEMS) continuously, even though routine checks will still be required for "calibration purposes".

+Parameters that should be monitored are as follows: - incoming mains temperature (at the water meter), inlet, outlet, and surface water temperatures of cisterns and cold water feed tanks for hot water calorifiers; - calorifier flow and return temperatures; - hot water service flow and circulation temperatures at the furthermost outlets in individual wards; - cold water service at the furthermost point from the pipeline entry to the ward/department; - consideration should be given to the frequency, timing and monitoring of taps etc. with automatic flushing facilities.